carolinaah/DataBox/final_project_CarolinaArroyo.md

 1. Given the limited time of Heinz College students, the interview will last from 5 to 10 minutes.
 2. Face-to-face interview.
 Interviewees will answer the questions by typing them directly to the github page.
 3. Interviewees will be shown the storyboard and would be asked questions during and after the viewing
+4. The interview will be conducted in Spanish and students will be asked to answer in Spanish too.
+Their answers will be translated to English.

 ### Interview script